Fast-Travel-Games/loot-locker-unreal-admin-sdk/README.md

 ## About

 This is an unofficial Admin SDK Unreal Plugin for LootLocker.
-We at Fast Travel Games use this to automate some of the config of our LootLocker backend.
+We at Fast Travel Games use this to automate some of the config for our LootLocker backend.

 LootLocker is a game backend-as-a-service that unlocks cross-platform systems so you can build, ship, and run your best games.